 Max Hamilton Award

 Max Hamilton, M.D., F.R.C.P., F.R.C.Psych., D.P.M.
 (1912-1988) is best known for his assessment of depressive illness through psychometrics.
 The Hamilton Rating Scale for Depression is widely used throughout the world, and his 1960 paper on the problem of measuring the severity of depression is probably the most cited medical publication in the second half of the twentieth century.
-The recipient of the 2016 award will be chosen by an international scientific jury by March 2016.
-This prize consists of a monetary award of $10,000 (USD) and an engraved plaque, to be presented at the 30th CINP Congress in Seoul, Republic of Korea.
+The recipient of the award will be chosen by an international scientific jury.
+This prize consists of a monetary award of $10,000 (USD) and an engraved plaque, to be presented at the annual CINP World Congress.

 Detailed instructions on how to apply for the Max Hamilton Award including the application form will be posted here.
 In the meantime, should you have any questions please contact the CINP Office.